projectblacklight/spotlight/README.md

 Spotlight is open source software that enables librarians, curators, and other content experts to easily build feature-rich websites that showcase collections and objects from a digital repository, uploaded items, or a combination of the two.
 Spotlight is a plug-in for [Blacklight](https://github.com/projectblacklight/blacklight), an open source, Ruby on Rails Engine that provides a basic discovery interface for searching an Apache Solr index.

-In addition to the information found below, you read more about what Spotlight is, our motivations for creating it, and how to configure it in the [wiki pages](https://github.com/projectblacklight/spotlight/wiki).
+In addition to the information found below, you can read more about what Spotlight is, our motivations for creating it, and how to configure it in the [wiki pages](https://github.com/projectblacklight/spotlight/wiki).
 You might also want to take a look at our demo videos, especially the [tour of a completed Spotlight exhibit](https://www.youtube.com/watch?v=_A7vTbbiF4g) and the walkthrough of [building an exhibit with Spotlight](https://www.youtube.com/watch?v=qPJtgajJ4ic).

 If you have questions or are interested in contributing, please reach out to the [Spotlight Community](#spotlight-community)